 Taxi sub-domain — 4 views:

-- trip_efficiency_summary — monthly and hourly trip stats.
-Total trips, average fare, total revenue, revenue per mile, average fare per trip.
+- trip_efficiency_summary — monthly and hourly trip statistics.
+Groups trips by month and hour of pickup.
+Calculates total trips, average fare, total fare revenue, min and max fare, revenue per mile (SUM(fare_amount) / SUM(trip_distance)), and average fare per trip.

-- hourly_demand_pattern — demand by hour, day of week, and demand period (Morning rush, Afternoon, Evening rush, Late night, etc.).
-Includes week_type flag (Weekday vs Weekend).
+- hourly_demand_pattern — demand analysis.
+Grouped by hour of day, day of week, and demand period (Morning Rush 6-9am, Late Morning 10am-12pm, Afternoon 1-4pm, Evening Rush 5-8pm, Late Night 9-11pm, Early Morning).
+Includes week type flag (Weekday or Weekend).

-- zone_performance — geographic efficiency.
-Groups by pickup/dropoff ZIP pair.
-Total trips, average fare, revenue per mile per route.
+- zone_performance — geographic efficiency analysis.
+Groups trips by pickup and dropoff ZIP code pair.
+Computes total trips, average fare, total revenue, revenue per mile, and average trips per route.

-- trip_duration_analysis — time efficiency.
-Average, max, and min trip duration by month, hour, and pickup area.
+- trip_duration_analysis — time efficiency view.
+Groups trips by month, hour, and pickup area.
+Calculates mean, maximum, and minimum trip duration in minutes.

 IoT sub-domain — 2 views: